-Regulators such as the US Securities and Exchange Commission (SEC), the European Securities and Markets Authority (ESMA), France's Autorité des marchés financiers (AMF), and the Australian Treasury, prompted largely by issuer concerns, have in different ways considered using regulation to impose standards on proxy advisors.
-But the advisors themselves took the lead in implementing their own standards.
+Regulators such as the US Securities and Exchange Commission (SEC), the European Securities and Markets Authority (ESMA), France's Autorité des marchés financiers (AMF), and the Australian Treasury, prompted largely by issuer concerns, have in different ways considered using regulation to impose standards on service providers.
+However, service providers themselves took the lead in implementing their own standards.
 Five firms based in multiple markets came together in 2013 to set aside differences and agree to voluntary best practices in three important areas: quality, integrity, and communication.
-A sixth service joined the collective in 2021 while Proxinvest, one of the founders, dropped out in early 2022 and was then acquired by Glass Lewis in December 2022.1Together the members of the Best Practice Principles Group (BPPG) developed principles that set high standards for themselves, including by adding a form of oversight through the Best Practice Principles Oversight Committee (BPP OC).
+A sixth service joined the collective in 2021 while Proxinvest, one of the founding members, dropped out in early 2022 and was later acquired by member Glass Lewis in December 2022.
+Together the members of the Best Practice Principles Group (BPPG) developed principles that set high standards for themselves, including by adding a form of oversight through the Best Practice Principles Oversight Committee (BPP OC).